 Recruitment/intake is a mutual selection process, so while you are looking for an organization that is best for you, chapters are determining who they think will be best for the organization, so unfortunately, bids are not guaranteed.

-If I am a Downtown, Poly, West, or ASU Online student, can I join?
+If I am a Downtown, Poly, West, Graduate, or ASU Online student, can I join?

-All students who are enrolled at ASU are eligible to be a member of a fraternity or sorority recruitment activities.
+All students who are enrolled in undergraduate courses at ASU are eligible to participate in fraternity or sorority recruitment activities.
 Chapters are typically reserved for undergraduate members, but some national organizations have local alumni chapters that graduate students may be able to join.
 The majority of fraternity and sorority events/meetings do take place on the Tempe campus.
 If an ASU student is not in the immediate area, the distance may prove difficult for recruitment or membership expectations for the fraternity or sorority (ie. attendance requirements for brotherhood/sisterhoods, chapter meetings, chapter ceremonies and rituals, etc.).

 I have a question that is not listed here?